Chapter 11 Chapter 12 Chapter 13 | Chapter

 bankruptcy.
 If you run a business and would prefer to

-reorganize your business rather than liquidate it, then you will want
+reorganize your business rather than liquidate it, then you you might want

 to file a Chapter